Taking the time to be organized and prepared will ease the stress of your upcoming move.

 If you are packing liquids, make sure they are tightly sealed and taped around the lid.
 If it is possible, place these items in a plastic bag and then in some sort of a rubber container.

 Drain any small appliances with a reservoir, such as a coffee maker or an iron.
 Wrap small appliances in packing paper (wrapping the cord separately to avoid scratches), and place in a medium-sized box with packing paper on the bottom.
 Tape securely.

 Before packing your computer, back up all software and personal files onto an external hard drive or DVD.
 Keep all manuals with the computer to make re-connection easier after the move.
 Remove ink cartridges from printers and place them in a sealed plastic bag.
 Wrap the computer in several layers of packing paper, and place it in a sturdy box.
 Tape securely and label ‘Fragile.’

 We offer Queen and King sized mattress covers.
 See our Box Supply page.
 Mattress covers help protect the mattresses from stains and damage during the move.

 Pictures & Mirrors!

 We also have two sizes of Mirror/Picture boxes.
 See our Box Supply page.
-Pictures and mirrors should be wrapped in bubble or packing paper, place extra packing paper in bottom and corners of the box for extra protection.
+Pictures and mirrors should be wrapped in bubble or packing paper, place extra packing paper in the bottom and corners of the box for extra protection.
 Large pictures and mirrors should be packed in special Mirror/Picture boxes to protect them.
-For smaller ones, wrap them in a few sheets of newsprint or tissue and place vertically on the edge in a box.
+For smaller ones, wrap them in a few sheets of packing paper and place vertically on the edge in a box.